Hellkryptonium/MeAuth/README.md

 These are highly requested by users and add real value and security.

 Would you like to start with dark mode, backup/restore, or another feature from the list?

+1. UI/UX Plan
+Drawer/Settings:
+Add a “Password Vault” option under Settings in your side drawer.

+Vault Screen:

+List of saved passwords (app/site name, username, masked password, icon).
+“Add Password” button (FAB).
+Tap to view/copy password (with clipboard auto-clear).
+Long-press to edit/delete.
+Vault Security:

+Require master password (set on first use) or biometrics to unlock.
+Use PBKDF2 or Argon2 to derive an encryption key from the master password.
+Encrypt all vault data at rest (using AES with the derived key).
+Never store the master password, only a hash for verification.
+2. Security Best Practices
+Key Derivation:
+Use PBKDF2 (built-in, cross-platform) or Argon2 (stronger, but needs a package) to derive a key from the master password.
+Encryption:
+Use AES-GCM or AES-CBC for encrypting vault data.
+Clipboard Auto-Clear:
+Clear copied passwords after 30 seconds.
+Biometric Unlock:
+Use device biometrics if available (fallback to master password).
+Zero Knowledge:
+Never store or transmit the master password.
+3. Implementation Steps
+A. Add “Password Vault” to Drawer
+In your drawer widget, add a ListTile for “Password Vault” that navigates to a new PasswordVaultPage.
+B. Vault Lock/Unlock
+On first use, prompt user to set a master password (store a PBKDF2 hash).
+On subsequent uses, prompt for master password or biometrics to unlock.
+C. Vault Data Model
+D. Encryption/Decryption
+Use the derived key to encrypt/decrypt the vault entries.
+Store the encrypted vault in secure storage.
+E. UI for Add/Edit/Delete
+Modal dialogs for adding/editing entries.
+List view for displaying entries.
+4. Packages You’ll Need
+encrypt (AES encryption)
+crypto (PBKDF2)
+flutter_secure_storage (secure storage)
+local_auth (biometrics)
+5. Example: Add to Drawer
+6. Next Steps
+Would you like me to scaffold the PasswordVaultPage and the secure storage logic for you?
+Do you want to use PBKDF2 (simpler, built-in) or Argon2 (stronger, needs extra package) for key derivation?
+Let me know your preference and I’ll generate the code for the next step!

+Security & Usability
+Password Generator:
+Add a built-in strong password generator with customizable options (length, symbols, etc.) when adding/editing entries.

+Search & Filter:
+Allow users to search and filter vault entries by app/site name or username.

+Password Strength Meter:
+Show a strength indicator when users create or edit passwords.

+Export/Import Vault:
+Securely export and import the encrypted vault (with warnings and confirmations).

+Auto-Lock Timer:
+Automatically lock the vault after a period of inactivity or when the app is backgrounded.

+Biometric-Only Unlock Option:
+Allow users to require biometrics only (no master password) for faster access, if desired.

+UI/UX Enhancements
+Favorites/Pin Entries:
+Let users pin or favorite important accounts for quick access.

+Custom Icons/Colors:
+Allow more icon choices or custom colors for entries.

+Multi-Account Support:
+Support multiple vaults or user profiles (useful for families or work/personal separation).

+Advanced Features
+Breach Check:
+Integrate with HaveIBeenPwned or similar to check if stored passwords have been compromised.

+Password Expiry Reminders:
+Notify users when passwords are old and should be updated.

+Cloud Backup (Optional):
+Allow users to back up their encrypted vault to a cloud provider (Google Drive, iCloud, etc.)—with strong warnings and opt-in.

+Cross-Platform Sync:
+Sync vault data securely across devices (requires careful design).

+In-App Tutorial/Onboarding:
+Guide new users through features and security best practices.

+Would you like to implement any of these features next, or do you have a specific idea in mind?